Halqq/Kanote/README.md

 # Kanote

 Kanote is a Java-based text editor project developed to test the capabilities of the [Legui](https://https://github.com/SpinyOwl/legui) library.
 This project aims to provide a user-friendly and visually appealing text editor for various purposes.

+Note: Kanote is currently in beta and not all features are fully functional.

 ## TODO